InPreD/25-06_bioinfo_ws/bioinfo_ws/README.md

 ---

-- in the stub section of `modules/nf-core/bwa/mem/main.nf`, change the version command string to
+- in `modules/nf-core/bwa/mem/main.nf`, change `label` to `'process_single'` and in the stub section, change the version command string to

   ```java
       """